 You can add Massachusetts’s lawmakers to the list as the most recent group of state legislators looking into the possibility of legalizing marijuana at the state level.
 Fifteen lawmakers in Massachusetts are in support of a bill, referred to as H.1561, that would tax and regulate the marijuana industry in Massachusetts, bringing the billion-dollar illegal marijuana trade in Massachusetts into a legitimate business sphere where state coffers can benefit from the sale and taxation of marijuana.
 In addition to producing a new revenue stream for the state, legalizing marijuana would reduce crime by eliminating minor marijuana criminal offenses.
 Continue Reading

-Mandatory Minimum Sentences May Be On The Way Out
+Are Mandatory Minimum Sentences on the Way Out in Massachusetts?

 Just two days ago an article on masslive.com revealed a bold and hopefully accurate prediction by Massachusetts Supreme Judicial Court Chief Justice Ralph Gants . . . that mandatory minimum sentences will be repealed.
 A decade or two ago a majority of the Massachusetts criminal defense bar could not imagine this would ever become a real discussion.
 However, less than three years ago mandatory minimum sentences for some drug crimes were reduced and the threshold weight of drugs for certain trafficking offenses was increased.
 Perhaps the legislature now understands what Justice Gants’ means when he stated that abolishing these types of sentences “makes fiscal sense, justice sense, policy sense and common sense”.
 Continue Reading

-Drug Ring and Attempted Murder Arrest in Boston
+Drug Ring and Execution-Style Attempted Murder Charges for High School Dean

 Sometimes crimes can seem like something out of a movie or television drama once all of the facts surrounding the case come to light.
 A recent incident involving a Massachusetts high school dean and his alleged involvement in a drug ring rises to a level of Hollywood drama worthy of an Emmy nomination.
 Continue Reading